miwlodar/mw-notes-app/README.md

 ### App functions/modules
 - custom registration and login (incl. fields validation)
-- OAuth2 authentication with Google and Facebook
+- OAuth2 authentication with Google
-- Separate roles for users and admin
+- Separate roles for users and admin (admin can access and delete all notes)
 - BCrypt password encryption
 - all CRUD operations for notes
 - basic frontend using Thymeleaf (REST API calls also possible)